Why Is Tracking Hardware Assets Not Enough for Enterprise Operations?

 - PCI compliance implications

-- 12 other servers share power circuit (correlated failure risk)
+- 12 servers share the same power circuit

-Query: "Which assets in DC-East process PII and have unpatched critical vulnerabilities?"
+“Which assets process PII and have unpatched critical vulnerabilities?”

 How do context graphs help in risk assessment?